 Exercise 3: Positive self-talk

-Positive self-talk will affirm to you that you possess the skills, abilities, positive attitudes and beliefs that are the building blocks of success.
-The statements you choose need to be vivid, should roll off the tongue, and be practiced well in advance of competition.
-Most of all, they must be totally believable.
-You should use these particularly in the low-confidence situations that you identified in the second column of Exercise 1.
+Positive self-talk will affirm that you possess the skills, abilities, positive attitudes and beliefs that are the building blocks of success.
+The statements you choose need to be vivid, should roll off the tongue, and be practiced well in advance of the competition.
+Most of all, they must be believable.
+It would help if you used these, particularly in the low-confidence situations you identified in the second column of Exercise 1.
 Here are some examples to help you in composing your own:

-Make your own list of four or five positive self-statements and read them to yourself every night before you go to bed and every morning as you wake up.
-Through repeated use, they will become embedded in your subconscious and have a profound influence on your sporting performance.
+Make your list of four or five positive self-statements and read them to yourself every night before you go to bed and every morning as you wake up.
+Through repeated use, they will become embedded in your subconscious and profoundly influence your sporting performance.